lups2000/IdeaHub/README.md

 ## Design Decisions

 To start, since I decided to build a Reddit clone, I included an initial separate page to search for subreddits.
-I also featured the six most popular ones to give users a clearer idea of the page's purpose.
+I also featured the **six most popular** ones to give users a clearer idea of the page's purpose.

-Next, I wanted to redesign the posts in a masonry layout, as I liked the idea of posts with different content fitting together.
+Next, I wanted to redesign the posts in a **masonry layout**, as I liked the idea of posts with different content fitting together.
 For this design choice, I opted for a modal to display post details and comments.

 In the comments section, I aimed to provide a better visualization of nested comments to enhance user experience (UX).